Tokugawa shogunate: Rōjū and wakadoshiyori

 In principle, the requirements for appointment to the office of rōjū were to be a fudai daimyō and to have a fief assessed at 50,000 koku or more.
 However, there were exceptions to both criteria.
-Many appointees came from the offices close to the shōgun, such as soba yōnin (側用人), Kyoto Shoshidai, and Osaka jōdai.
+Many appointees came from the offices close to the shōgun, such as soba yōnin (側用人), Kyoto Shoshidai, and Osaka-jō dai.

 Irregularly, the shōguns appointed a rōjū to the position of tairō (great elder).
 The office was limited to members of the Ii, Sakai, Doi, and Hotta clans, but Yanagisawa Yoshiyasu was given the status of tairō as well.
 Among the most famous was Ii Naosuke, who was assassinated in 1860 outside the Sakuradamon Gate of Edo Castle (Sakuradamon incident).

-Three to five men titled the wakadoshiyori (若年寄) were next in status below the rōjū.
+Three to five men titled the wakadoshiyori were next in status below the rōjū.
 An outgrowth of the early six-man rokuninshū (六人衆, 1633–1649), the office took its name and final form in 1662.
 Their primary responsibility was management of the affairs of the hatamoto and gokenin, the direct vassals of the shōgun.
 Under the wakadoshiyori were the metsuke.

 Some shōguns appointed a soba yōnin.
 This person acted as a liaison between the shōgun and the rōjū.
 The soba yōnin increased in importance during the time of the fifth shōgun Tokugawa Tsunayoshi, when a wakadoshiyori, Inaba Masayasu, assassinated Hotta Masatoshi, the tairō.
 Fearing for his personal safety, Tsunayoshi moved the rōjū to a more distant part of the castle.
 Some of the most famous soba yōnin were Yanagisawa Yoshiyasu and Tanuma Okitsugu.